 I’m a professional writer, garden coach and speaker, born and raised in Oklahoma.
 Thirty years ago, Bill and I married during a thunderstorm.
 I love thunder and lightning, so I knew good things were on the horizon.

 You could say I’m obsessive.
 I once grew over ninety rose bushes–until Rose Rosette Virus reared its ugly head–along with over 200 daylilies and other heat-loving perennials, shrubs, and trees.
 When I started gardening at nineteen or so, I began with three rose bushes: ‘Double Delight,’ ‘Tiffany’ and ‘Queen Elizabeth’ that I bought at the local discount store.
-Two were Hybrid Teas, and the other a Grandiflora.
+The first two were Hybrid Teas, and the last a Grandiflora.
 I built a small raised bed and lavished them with food and chemicals.
 They were beautiful, and I was hooked.
 I garden using organic methods now, so I grow mostly disease-resistant roses and drought-resistant plants.
 Unfortunately, many of my roses succumbed to Rose Rosette Disease, but, with ninety to start, I still have some left, and with no RRD for several years, I’m now planting a few English roses again.

 When I moved out to the country to start my life with Bill, I “made” a small vegetable garden.
 You see, in Oklahoma, we don’t “grow” a vegetable garden, we “make” it.
 I don’t know why.
 The bunnies ate that first attempt, but after fencing the small rectangle, I kept trying.
 In a magazine (does anyone remember Kitchen Gardener?)
 I discovered a garden plan with triangles surrounding a center diamond.
 It looked very ooh, la, la, and I wanted mine to look just like it.